 Cloud Integration – How to Connect to an On-Premise sftp server via Cloud Connector

 You may use the SAP Cloud Connector to securely connect to On-Premise systems.
-SAP Cloud Platform Integration supports this configuration via the connection proxy type ‘On-Premise’ currently in the following receiver adapters:
+SAP Cloud Integration supports this configuration via the connection proxy type ‘On-Premise’ currently in the following receiver adapters:

 - AS2 (enterprise license only)

 This includes support for connections to multiple SAP Cloud Connectors.
 For this use case you specify in your SAP Cloud Connector configuration a Location ID which you refer to in your sender or receiver adapter configuration.